martdem80/C486_Project/README.md

 ## 📱 Mobile Application

-*This section will be updated once the mobile application development is complete.*
+*This section will be updated once the application development is complete.*

 ## 🔍 Code Structure